janiveer/PACBook/README.md

 ## Pipelining

-PACBook is a set of small XSLT stylesheets, each of which does one particular job.
 To use PACBook most effectively you should chain the stylesheets together so that each successive stylesheet works on the output of the previous one.

 You can use a shell script, batch file or Apache ANT build script to chain stylesheets